JuKu/php-scaling-core-framework/README.md

   - very fast / high performance
   - easy extensible (with plugins and so on)
   - easy to use
+  - help to build secure applications as possible (against SQL Injections, SSRF, CSRF attacks and so on)
   - SEO (for higher levels)
   - and so on